7 Pitfalls of Stalled IBP Initiatives and How to Overcome Them

 Pitfall #2: Not having a dedicated portfolio management review

 Organizations that rely on Sales and Operations Planning (the precursor to IBP) are typically focused on supply and demand balancing.
 This leaves gaps in product portfolio management.
-Having a dedicated portfolio management step helps to have a consolidated view and make integrated decisions on resources, product segmentation and offerings.
-But not all organizations have a dedicated portfolio management review.
+Having a dedicated portfolio management step helps to have a consolidated view and make integrated decisions on resources, product segmentation, and offerings.
+However, not all organizations have a dedicated portfolio management review.
 Additionally, most planning tools fail to incorporate the abstract data that’s required for this stage.
-How can you account for new products that don’t exist in master data?
+How can you account for new products that don’t exist in the master data?

-AIMMS IBP allows you to incorporate project management into IBP, enabling you to create new products, manage the various stages in the funnel and an overview of all projects.
+AIMMS IBP allows you to incorporate project management into IBP, enabling you to create new products, manage the various stages in the funnel, and an overview of all projects.
 You can also assess what your weighted revenue volume margin looks like for different products and carry that forward into the demand review step.

 Pitfall #3: Demand is not owned by sales and marketing

 Speaking of demand, another common pitfall is having supply chain teams own the demand plan.
-Often, demand planners are located in supply chain, where there is more data affinity.
+Often, demand planners are located in the supply chain, where there is more data affinity.
 As a best practice, sales and marketing should own this part of the process.
 This process gives sales and marketing teams visibility as to whether they will meet their budget and target requirements, and how they can use their resources most effectively to maximize revenue whilst delivering the commercial strategy.

-Having a tool that allows you to create multiple demand scenarios to evaluate from a supply perspective can remove a lot of the pressure on both sides of the organization” – Tweet this
+“Having a tool that allows you to create multiple demand scenarios to evaluate from a supply perspective can remove a lot of the pressure on both sides of the organization” – Tweet this

 In this part of the process, teams typically struggle with a lack of transparency and poorly aligned expectations.
 Supply chain teams look for certainty in a demand plan.
 In reality, demand is a lot more volatile.
-This often results in sales and marketing teams refraining from participating, or exaggerating their numbers to build a buffer on the supply side.
+This often results in sales and marketing teams refraining from participating or exaggerating their numbers to build a buffer on the supply side.
 Oliver Wight advises organizations to look at demand from the perspective of “vulnerabilities” and “opportunities.”
 Having a tool that allows you to create multiple demand scenarios to evaluate from a supply perspective can remove a lot of the pressure on both sides of the organization.

 Pitfall #4: Not involving finance in the IBP process